What It’s Like to Live in Ontario for Newcomers

 2. Michael’s on Simcoe – Michael’s On Simcoe is a family-run, modern Toronto steakhouse with an Italian twist located in the heart of the Financial/Entertainment district on 100 Simcoe Street.
-Michael’s features the best of premier steaks including A5 Kobe, American Wagyu, in house dry aged USDA Prime and PEI naturally raised grass fed beef along with an assortment of home-made pastas and fresh fish.
+Michael’s features the best of premier steaks including A5 Kobe, American Wagyu, in house dry-aged USDA Prime and PEI naturally raised grass-fed beef along with an assortment of home-made pasta and fresh fish.

 Festivals and Events in Toronto

 Summerlicious & Winterlicious: Summerlicious and Winterlicious are two of Toronto’s most popular culinary celebrations.
-The restaurant programs were created in 2003 to promote Toronto’s unique hospitality industry, showcase Toronto’s diverse cuisine and profile fine dining experiences at a range of price points.
-Toronto’s prix fixe menu summer and winter foodie event offers 3 course menus at 200 of Toronto’s top restaurants in July of each year.
+The restaurant programs were created in 2003 to promote Toronto’s unique hospitality industry, showcase Toronto’s diverse cuisine, and profile fine dining experiences at a range of price points.
+Toronto’s prix fixe menu summer and winter foodie event offer 3-course menus at 200 of Toronto’s top restaurants in July of each year.

-Cavalcade of Lights: Cavalcade of Lights kicks of the holiday season in Toronto with the first lighting of Toronto’s Official Christmas Tree and lighting display at Nathan Phillips Square.
-Live musical performances, a DJ skating party and stunning fireworks complete the festive evening.
+Cavalcade of Lights: Cavalcade of Lights kicks off the holiday season in Toronto with the first lighting of Toronto’s Official Christmas Tree and lighting display at Nathan Phillips Square.
+Live musical performances, a DJ skating party, and stunning fireworks complete the festive evening.

 Sports in Toronto, Ontario